Improve the effectiveness of your website.

 Check out the FREE Toast Internal link finder

-The benefits of sorting your internal links?
+What are the benefits of sorting your internal links?

 An organised site is a better-understood site.